-Our Dogwood completion rate for the six years ending in 2009 was 93% and compares favourably to the 79% completion rate for the province.
-When the data is further disaggregated, and International students are removed, the six-year graduation rate is about 98%.
-For the school year ending June 2009, 141 students in the district won provincial scholarships.
+Our six-year graduation completion rate in 2010 was 91.2 per cent and compares favourably to the 79.7 per cent rate for the province.
+When the data is further disaggregated, and International students are removed, the six-year graduation rate is about 97 per cent.
+For the school year ending June 2009 (most current information) 96, Grade 12 students have won a Graduation Program Provincial Scholarship and 32 students have won a Dogwood District /Authority Award.